shanecjones1999/shanecjones1999.github.io/_posts/2024-01-17-traveling-from-thailand-to-tokyo.markdown

 #### Day 5: Fly to Krabi

+- Go on a run in the morning through a park and Chiang Mai University
+- Grab a small breakfast of meat skewers and sticky rice
+- Meander around for a nail salon
+- Visit a small book store
+- Walk to a coffee shop and play guitar for a little while
 - Arrive to [Venice Krabi Villa Resort](https://www.venicekrabi.com/) just before dinner time
 - Swim in the pool before dinner at the resort
 - Bed